scientificproductivity/raffdoc.github.com/index.markdown

 ## More to Come
 I am planning to post several tips on R programming in biomedical research regarding reproducibility.
 Stay tuned.
+## How to use custom domain name to point my github.com pages?
+I am trying to figure out how to point domain (like [Scientific Productivity](www.scientificproductivity.com)) to my github pages.